AEM-X/aem-sdk-setup/README.md

 # AEM SDK Setup CLI

-This CLI helps you set up a local AEM SDK environment.
-It mirrors the behavior of the original shell script using Node.js and [oclif](https://oclif.io/).
+This project provides a small command line interface built with [oclif](https://oclif.io/) to automate setting up a local AEM SDK.
+It is **not** a migration tool but simply a helper utility for extracting the SDK archives and preparing your development environment.

 ## Installation